Term of Office

 According to the American Convention on Human Rights, the Commission shall be composed of seven members, who shall be persons of high moral character and recognized competence in the field of human rights, elected in a personal capacity by the OAS General Assembly from a list of candidates proposed by the governments of the Member States.
 Each of those governments may propose up to three candidates, who may be nationals of the State proposing them or of any other OAS Member State.
 When a slate of three is proposed, at least one of the candidates shall be a national of a State other than the one proposing the slate.
 The members of the Commission are elected for a four-year term and may be reelected only once.

-Commissioner Francisco José Eguiguren Praeli is citizen of Peru.
-He was elected on June 16, 2015, by the OAS General Assembly, for a 4-year mandate that starts on January 1, 2016 and ends December 31, 2019.
+Commissioner Francisco José Eguiguren Praeli was elected Commissioner on June 16, 2015, by the OAS General Assembly for a four-year term that ran from January 1, 2016, through December 31, 2019.
 He has a law degree from the Pontifical Catholic University of Peru, with a master's degree in Constitutional Law and a PhD in Humanities.
-He was Ambassador of Peru to the Kingdom of Spain from 2012 to 2014 and Minister of the Office of Justice.
+He was Ambassador of Peru to the Kingdom of Spain from 2012 to 2014 and Minister of Justice.
 He is currently a legal consultant and adviser at both the national and international level, specializing in issues related to Constitutional Law, Administrative Law, and Human Rights.
+He is a citizen of Peru.

 Commissioner José de Jesús Orozco Henríquez is a citizen of Mexico.
 He was elected during the 39th regular period of sessions of the OAS General Assembly in June 2009 for the standard four-year term, which began on January 1, 2010.
 On June 6, 2013, the General Assembly reelected him for a second term, which will begin on January 1, 2014 and end on December 31, 2017.
 He was elected President of the Commission during the 144th Period of Sessions, in March 2012, and reelected during the 147th Period of Sessions, in March 2013.
 He is a researcher in constitutional law, human rights, the judiciary, and comparative law, among other areas, at the Legal Research Institute of the National Autonomous University of Mexico (UNAM).
 Previously, he served for 16 years as a Magistrate on Mexico's highest electoral courts, first in the Central Chamber of the Federal Electoral Court and then in the Higher Chamber of the Electoral Court of the Judiciary.
 He earned a Doctor of Law degree with honors from UNAM, and a Master of Comparative Law from the University of California, Los Angeles, as well as Doctor Honoris Causa for San Martín de Porres University in Peru, and for the Autonomous University of Coahuila, Mexico.
 He is the author or co-author of 8 books and the coordinator or editor of another 15, and he has written more than 100 articles for academic publications.